 - LLRW Disposal.
 The LLRW disposal license allows WCS to dispose of Class A, B and C LLRW in the Compact LLRW disposal facility and the Federal LLRW disposal facility.
 The Federal LLRW disposal facility is for LLRW that is the responsibility of the U.S. government under applicable law, and is also permitted for disposal of mixed LLRW.
 The Compact LLRW disposal facility is licensed to accept LLRW that was either generated in Texas or Vermont, or has been approved for importation to Texas by the Texas Low-Level Radioactive Waste Disposal Compact Commission.
 Construction of the Compact and Federal LLRW disposal facilities began in January 2011.
 Both facilities were fully certified and operational in 2012.
 We accepted our first Compact waste disposal shipments in April 2012, but routine Compact disposal receipts did not occur until July 2012.
 We received a national disposal contract for our Federal LLRW disposal facility from the Department of Energy ("DOE") in April 2013, and we have regularly received waste for disposal in the Federal LLRW disposal facility since the end of the second quarter of 2013. - LLRW Treatment/Storage.
 In November 1997, the Texas Department of State Health Services ("TDSHS") issued a license to us for the treatment and storage, but not disposal, of LLRW and mixed LLRW.
 In June 2007, the TDSHS regulatory authority for this license was transferred to TCEQ.
 The current provisions of this license generally enable us to accept such wastes for treatment and storage from U.S. commercial and federal generators, including the DOE and other governmental agencies.
 We accepted the first shipments of such wastes in 1998. - RCRA/Exempt.
 Our Waste Management Segment has permits from the TCEQ to accept hazardous wastes governed by RCRA, for treatment, storage and/or disposal.
-In October 2005, our RCRA permit was renewed for a new ten-year period.
-We have obtained additional authority to dispose of certain categories of LLRW, including naturally-occurring radioactive material ("NORM") and exempt-level materials (radioactive materials that do not exceed certain specified radioactive concentrations and are exempt from licensing).
-Materials disposed of under these permits and authorizations are disposed of in what we call the "RCRA landfill." - TSCA.
-Our Waste Management Segment has permits from the U.S. Environmental Protection Agency ("EPA") to accept toxic wastes governed TSCA, for treatment, storage and/or disposal.
-In December 2010, our five-year TSCA authorization was renewed for a new five-year period and in 2012 our TSCA authorization was amended to include our Federal LLRW disposal facility. - Byproduct Disposal.
+In March 2015, we submitted our renewal application for our RCRA permit for a new ten-year period.
+The application is still pending, but we are permitted to continue to accept hazardous waste governed by RCRA while under review.
+We have obtained additional authority to dispose of certain categories of LLRW, including naturally-occurring radioactive material ("NORM") and waste that is exempt from radioactive waste disposal regulations (radioactive materials that do not exceed certain specified radioactive concentrations and are exempt from licensing).
+Waste disposed of under these permits and authorizations are disposed of in what we call the "RCRA landfill." - TSCA.
+Our Waste Management Segment has permits from the U.S. Environmental Protection Agency ("EPA") to accept toxic wastes governed by TSCA for treatment, storage and/or disposal.
+In May 2015, we submitted our application for renewal of our five-year TSCA authorization for a new five-year period beginning in 2015 (which application is still pending, but we are permitted to continue to accept toxic waste pending receipt of the new five-year authorization), and in 2012 our TSCA authorization was amended to include our Federal LLRW disposal facility. - Byproduct Disposal.
 In May 2008, TCEQ issued us a license for the disposal of byproduct material.
 Byproduct material includes uranium or thorium mill tailings as well as equipment, pipe and other materials used to handle and process the mill tailings.
 We completed construction of the byproduct facility infrastructure at our site in Andrews County, Texas in the third quarter of 2009, and this facility began disposal operations in October 2009.
 Byproduct materials are disposed of in what we call the "Byproduct landfill."